 To the pueblo potter, shapes and symbols all have a deeper meaning.
 Sometimes those meanings have a long term consistency that any member of the tribe would recognize, but sometimes the symbolism is meaningful only to the artist.
 That so many age-old traditional symbols survive in modern pieces after thousands of years says something about the artists of today.
 What was important to an artist’s mother, and her mother’s mother has a value and significance that can sometimes be traced back for centuries.

 The firing is part of what gives each pot its uniqueness.
 The cloudiness and subtle changes of color famous in Hopi pottery occurs in the firing.
-The stark, sometimes mirror-black color of Santa Clara and San Ildefonso pottery is achieved by smothering the fire with powdered dung and causing burnt carbon to adhere to the surface of the pot.
+The stark, sometimes mirror-black color of Santa Clara and San Ildefonso pottery is achieved by smothering the fire with powdered dung and causing a chemical reaction in the reduction of oxygen that essentially causes the carbon left in the atmosphere to infuse the clay.
+Later, a potter can reheat sections of the piece with a directed flame and reoxygenate the clay, turning the color to a sienna or a red.
 The hard, thin walls of the Acoma vessels and the final clarity of the painted design occur in the firing process.
 A crack can occur in a fine-walled pot and be virtually undetectable by the eye.
 A good test is to give the edge a firm, sharp tap.
 A fine walled jar with no hidden cracks will ring like crystal.
 Firing completes the process.
 Then it is up to the potter to decide if the vessel is for personal, tribal or commercial purpose...